de-dh/ESP32-Cheap-Yellow-Display-Micropython-LVGL/README.md

 This setup enables the use of Thonny to create and debug programms easily.
 The CYD is ideal for small IOT projects and LVGL provides a convenient solution to create user interfaces.

-The demo programms demonstrate the following functions of lvgl on CYD(2):
+The demo programms demonstrate the following functions of LVGL on the CYD(2):

 - simple demo with buttons and callback functions
 - using CYD2 in portrait mode
-- loading a png image
+- loading a png image (without the image converter)
 - loading a custom text font
 - loading a custom icon font
 - advanced demo with multiple screens, a chart with data imported from a .csv file and asyncio usage